 It is important to establish a culture which promotes professional challenge across all agencies; national and local Safeguarding Adults Reviews (SARs) continue to draw attention to the importance of inter-agency communication and reviews have identified an apparent reluctance to challenge inter-agency decision making.
 If during the course of a Safeguarding Enquiry a consensus view cannot be achieved, or it is inconsistent with the evidence, the Chair of the Strategy Discussion/Meeting may, where appropriate, propose a decision on behalf of those attending the meeting.
 Any person disagreeing with the proposed decision would have their disagreement recorded in the minutes.

-Any disagreements that cannot be resolved should be dealt with in accordance with the DSP Professional Challenge Guidelines [PDF document]
+Any disagreements that cannot be resolved should be dealt with in accordance with the DSP Professional Challenge Procedure [PDF document]

 - Categories of Abuse

 - Domestic Abuse/Honour Based Violence and Forced Marriage